Why Pillar Pages Are Worth A Spot in Your SEO Strategy

 Pillar page quality tends to be far superior to other blog posts as a result.

 From intensive research, you find out what content gaps exist in your niche.
-This is the best way to produce both high volume and quality content.
+This is the best way to produce both high volume and quality.
 Doing so also makes it easier to spread out the focus topic.

 Given how much work goes into creating pillar pages, you may need more resources.
 Content development and quality control measures will be higher if an ROI is at stake.